by Gerhard Horn

 In most cars, paddle shifters are just something a car needs to have these days, but in the Giulia, they are a work of art.
 They're mounted on the steering column, as opposed to the steering wheel, which means they stay in place even when you turn the steering wheel.
 It's more expensive than simply mounting them on the steering wheel itself, but it's the kind of thing that matters to a gearhead.
 Because they're made of aluminum, they're also cool to the touch.
 And they make the most satisfying clicking sound when you use them.

 Here the Alfa is on par with its rivals.
-Offering 13 cubic feet of space, the trunk is much smaller than the trunks of its main rivals.
-The BMW 3 Series, for example, offers 13 cubic feet.
+Offering 13 cubic feet of space, the trunk is similar to the trunks of its main rivals.
+The BMW 3 Series, for example, offers 13 cubic feet and the Audi A4 offers 12 cubes.
 The rear seats do fold flat in a 40/20/40 configuration, for the odd occasion you need to transport something large.

 While Alfa can't do much to change the rear legroom, it listened to the original criticisms and made some changes to the interior storage spaces.
-From 2020, the Alfa has larger cupholders and more storage spaces for the front passengers.
+In 2020, the Alfa received larger cupholders and more storage spaces for the front passengers.

-As mentioned earlier, the model range has been cut down.
-The new entry-level model is called Sprint, which is a name first used on the 1954 Giulietta Sprint, and then the 1965 Giulia Sprint GTA.
+The entry-level model is called Sprint, which is a name first used on the 1954 Giulietta Sprint, and then the 1965 Giulia Sprint GTA.
 When you look at the standard features, there's nothing entry-level about it.
-As standard, it has leather seats, steering wheel and shifter, 10-way power front seats, remote start, and keyless entry.
-The Giulia Ti specification adds a dual-pane sunroof.
-Other niceties on this model include heated front seats, and illuminated door sills.
+As standard, it has leather seats, steering wheel and shifter, ten-way power front seats, dual-zone climate control, heated front and rear seats, a heated steering wheel, an air-quality system, remote start, an auto-dimming interior mirror, and keyless entry.
+The Giulia Ti specification adds a dual-pane sunroof and trunk-mounted grocery-bag hooks.

 All models come standard with an 8.8-inch color touchscreen that offers a selection of widgets on a scrolling horizontal layout.
 The display can also be customized to include shortcuts to the driver's favorite menus for quick access.
 As an added bonus, the driver also gets a seven-inch TFT screen in the instrument cluster for a quick glance down.

-The infotainment features voice recognition and a media hub in the center armrest.
+The infotainment features standard voice recognition, a wireless charging pad, and a media hub in the center armrest.
 An eight-speaker sound system is standard, but you can upgrade to a 10- or 14-speaker sound system.
-Navigation is only available on Ti models and upwards, but with Apple CarPlay and Android Auto standard across the range, there's really no need for this feature anymore.
+With Apple CarPlay and Android Auto standard across the range, there's really no need for the navigation system which is, ironically, standard on all models from this year.

 Historically, the downfall of many Alfa Romeo models has been reliability, but so far the Giulia hasn't had a bad run.
 The J.D.
-Power rating (for 2019 and 2020) was 74 out of 100.
-That's not far off the 2020 BMW 3 Series, which scored 77, but still not close to the 2020 Mercedes-Benz C-Class's 80.
+Power rating for 2019 was a good 76 out of 100 overall and 75 for quality and reliability.
+More recent years have not been rated.
+That's not far off the 2020 BMW 3 Series, which scored 79 and 77, respectively.
+As for recalls, there was one in 2020 for rear brake discs that may fracture, causing a loss in braking performance and one for the 2021 model for the possible loss of braking assistance and ABS functionality.

 Alfa adds a lot of the traditional safety kit across the entire range.
-From Sprint trim upwards, the Giulia is equipped with eight airbags including front knee airbags, traction control, stability control, forward collision warning, hill-start assist, rear park assist sensors, tire-pressure monitoring, and a rear camera with dynamic guidelines.
-The Active Assist 1 Package ($595) is now a combination of two separate safety packages that existed before.
-It offers active blind-spot assist, automatic-dimming exterior mirrors, front and rear park assist sensors, adaptive cruise control with full-speed stop and go, automatic high-beams for the lights, and lane departure warning.
+From base Sprint trim upwards, the Giulia is equipped with eight airbags including front knee airbags, traction control, stability control, full-speed forward-collision warning, hill-start assist, rear park assist sensors, tire-pressure monitoring, and a rear camera with dynamic guidelines.
+This year, blind-spot monitoring, lane-departure warning, adaptive cruise control with stop, automatic high beams, and front parking sensors are added to this list.

 In this segment, the game is particularly tough because you have competitors like the Mercedes-Benz C-Class, BMW 3 Series, and Audi A4.
 They all offer more or less the same thing: five seats, a plush interior, and decent, predictable handling.
 Exactly what you'd expect from cars hailing from Germany where cars are developed over a seven-year lifecycle, and every part is triple-checked before they leave the factory floor.

 The Italian car was not developed this way.
-You can tell just from where the side pillar is located that it follows a form over function philosophy.
-Yes, the trunk and rear legroom are compromised, but have you seen how great it looks?
+You can tell just from where the side pillar is located that it follows a form-over-function philosophy.
+Yes, the rear legroom is compromised, but have you seen how great it looks?
 The same is true of the interior.
-It's a bit shoddy in certain places, but have you seen what it looks like.
+It's a bit shoddy in certain places, but beautiful to look at.

 And then we get to the way it drives.
 It's not as comfortable or compliant as its main rivals thanks to its firm suspension setup, but then you drive it and it makes sense.
 If you want a comfortable, sensible, efficient, quiet, and brisk car, get any one of the German rivals.
 But if you're after a driving experience that will thrill you every time you get behind the wheel, you should definitely try one of these before you buy.

-The cheapest model in the revised Giulia lineup is the Sprint, which has an MSRP starting at $39,450.
-The mid-spec Ti starts at $42,700, while the top-spec Ti Sport starts at $45,900.
+The cheapest model in the revised Giulia lineup is the Sprint, which has an MSRP starting at $42,950.
+The mid-spec Ti starts at $45,750, while the top-spec Veloce starts at $50,890.
+These represent increases of between seven and 11 percent over last year, but are compensated for to a large degree by the substantial improvement in standard equipment.
 The all-wheel-drive system is an optional extra, available across the entire range, retailing for $2,000.
 Over and above the base price of the Alfa Romeo Giulia, Alfa adds a further $1,495 as a destination and handling fee, which is a little expensive compared to the equivalent prices for the same fees from rival brands.

 The Audi A4 is a fantastic all-round car.
 It offers a more comfortable, compliant ride, and the interior is a cut above the rest of its rivals in the US.
 This has always been Audi's forte.
 Its infotainment system is one generation ahead of its competitors.
 The virtual cockpit is magnificent because it allows you to control almost everything from the instrument binnacle, which means your eyes never leave the road for more than a split second.